seankmartin/Simuran/README.md

 1. Add more unit test cases
 2. List front facing functions
 3. Clean up the naming in main
+4. Add copy operations to the primary classes

 ## Using custom analysis code
 SIMURAN can use any code that is on the Python path.
 The easiest way to manage this is to either: